Access to Leeds module

 Subject assignment

-This is normally a short assignment (1250 words), project or test focusing on your chosen subject area.
-It is designed to help you develop relevant subject skills before you start your course.
+This is normally a short assignment (1250 words), or project focusing on your chosen subject area.
+It is designed as an introduction to the subject you have applied to and allows you to demonstrate your potential to study this course at the University of Leeds and put into practice the academic skills from part one.

-Throughout the assignment you will receive guidance from a University tutor who will set and mark your work and provide feedback.
-Assignment titles are normally released in June and any workload can be managed around A-Level studies.
+When you are taking the assignment, you will receive guidance from a University tutor who will set and mark your work and provide feedback.
+Assignment titles are released in June and you will have approximately six weeks to complete the work.